SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-02-myrtle-viii.md

 <i>The bronze liquid gurgles gently from its container.</i>

-<i>MANDARC finishes the glass with a splash of boiled water from the tea kettle.</i>
+<i>MANDARC finishes the glass with a splash of boiled water from the tea kettle, now left to room temperature.</i>

 ### MANDARC ###